ttokutake/php-utils/README.md

 ## Requirements

 - PHP 5.3 or higher
-- But PHP 5.5 or higher if you want to try phpunit's tests.
+- But PHP 5.5 or higher if you want to try [phpunit(https://phpunit.de/)] tests.

 ## Licence